CardinalNow/TerraformWorkshop/challenges.md

 - Github Account (Free)
 - Terraform Enterprise Account.
 Attendees will be provided a 30-day trial.

-Setting up your laptop for the challenges is done in Challenge 00.
+Setting up your laptop for the challenges is done in Challenge 00 - Getting Started.

 ## Challenges